hyperledger-archives/grid-rfcs/0000-catalog.md

 CatalogProductSetStatusAction updates an existing catalog_product in state.
 The transaction should be submitted by an agent, identified by its signing key, acting on behalf of an organization that corresponds to the owner in the product being updated.
 (Organizations and agents are defined by the Pike smart contract.)

+The implementation of the CatalogProductSetStatusAction will handling iterating through the list of catalog_ids, and updating the status of the catalog_product(s) accordingly.
+Having the address of an individual catalog_product be a composite key containing the catalog_id and product_id enables us to easily update the status across one, all, or specific catalogs.

 ```
 message CatalogProductSetStatusAction {